-The number of calories a person burns in a day is affected by how much that person exercises, the amount of fat and muscle in his or her body, and the person's basal metabolic rate.
-The basal metabolic rate, or BMR, is a measure of the rate at which a person's body "burns" energy, in the form of calories, while at rest.
-The BMR can play a role in a person's tendency to gain weight.
-For example, a person with a low BMR (who therefore burns fewer calories while at rest or sleeping) will tend to gain more pounds of body fat over time, compared with a similar-sized person with an average BMR who eats the same amount of food and gets the same amount of exercise.
+The number of calories someone burns in a day is affected by how much that person exercises, the amount of fat and muscle in his or her body, and the person's basal metabolic rate (BMR).
+BMR is the rate at which the body "burns" energy, in the form of calories, while at rest.
+BMR can play a role in a person's tendency to gain weight.
+For example, someone with a low BMR (who burns fewer calories while at rest or sleeping) will tend to gain more pounds of body fat over time compared with a similar-sized person with an average BMR who eats the same amount of food and gets the same amount of exercise.

 Things That Can Go Wrong With Metabolism

 Hyperthyroidism (pronounced: hi-per-THIGH-roy-dih-zum).
 Hyperthyroidism is caused by an overactive thyroid gland.
-The thyroid releases too much of the hormone thyroxine, which increases the person's basal metabolic rate (BMR).
+The thyroid releases too much of the hormone thyroxine, so a person's BMR is high.
 It causes symptoms such as weight loss, increased heart rate and blood pressure, protruding eyes, and a swelling in the neck from an enlarged thyroid (goiter).
-The disease may be controlled with medications or through surgery or radiation treatments.
+The disease may be controlled with medicines or through surgery or radiation treatments.

 Hypothyroidism (pronounced: hi-po-THIGH-roy-dih-zum).
-Hypothyroidism is caused by a nonexistent or underactive thyroid gland, and it results from a developmental problem or a destructive disease of the thyroid.
-The thyroid releases too little of the hormone thyroxine, so a person's basal metabolic rate (BMR) is low.
-Not getting treatment for hypothyroidism can lead to brain and growth problems in infants and children.
-Hypothyroidism slows body processes and causes fatigue, slow heart rate, excessive weight gain, and constipation.
-Teens with this condition can be treated with oral thyroid hormone to achieve normal levels in the body.
+Hypothyroidism is caused by a nonexistent or underactive thyroid gland.
+The thyroid releases too little thyroxine, so a person's BMR is low.
+Untreated hypothyroidism can lead to brain and growth problems in infants and children.
+Hypothyroidism slows body processes and causes tiredness, slow heart rate, weight gain, and constipation.
+Teens who have it can be treated with oral thyroid hormone.

 Type 1 diabetes (pronounced: dye-uh-BEE-teez).
-Type 1 diabetes happens when the pancreas doesn't produce and secrete enough insulin.
-Symptoms of this disease include excessive thirst and urination, hunger, and weight loss.
-Over the long term, the disease can cause kidney problems, pain due to nerve damage, blindness, and heart and blood vessel disease.
-Teens with type 1 diabetes need to receive regular injections of insulin and control blood sugar levels to reduce the risk of developing problems from diabetes.
+Type 1 diabetes happens when the pancreas doesn't make and secrete enough insulin.
+Symptoms of this disease include excessive thirst and peeing, hunger, and weight loss.
+Over time, the disease can cause kidney problems, pain due to nerve damage, blindness, and heart and blood vessel disease.
+Teens with type 1 diabetes need regular insulin injections and should control their blood sugar levels to reduce the risk of developing problems from diabetes.

 Type 2 diabetes.
 Type 2 diabetes happens when the body can't respond normally to insulin.
-The symptoms of this disorder are similar to those of type 1 diabetes.
+Symptoms are similar to those of type 1 diabetes.
 Many children and teens who develop type 2 diabetes are overweight, and this is thought to play a role in their decreased responsiveness to insulin.
-Some teens can be treated successfully with dietary changes, exercise, and oral medication, but insulin injections are necessary in other cases.
+Some teens can be treated successfully with dietary changes, exercise, and oral medicine; others will need insulin injections.
 Controlling blood sugar levels reduces the risk of developing the same kinds of long-term health problems that happen with type 1 diabetes.